MAS4AI/README_CAPSTONE/README.md

    - Utilizes AV-HuBERT, a lip reading model based on the SpeechBrain toolkit.
    - Focuses on understanding speech from visual cues, specifically lip movements.
    - Extracts relevant information from lip movements for speech analysis.

+     # AV-Hubert Video Classifier

+This script is designed to download, process, and classify video data using a pretrained model from Facebook Research's AV-Hubert.
+The algorithm leverages deep learning techniques, specifically temporal convolutional networks (TCNs), to recognize and classify video clips.
+Here is a detailed step-by-step breakdown of the code.

+## Preliminaries

+The initial block of code navigates to the correct directory and clones the AV-Hubert repository from Facebook Research's GitHub.
+It initializes and updates any submodules within that repository.
+This is followed by the installation of various python packages like scipy, sentencepiece, python_speech_features, and scikit-video, which will be used later in the code.

+## Download an Example Video

+The next block downloads necessary files for video preprocessing including a shape predictor, mean face landmarks, and a sample video from an online source.
+It extracts the region of interest (ROI) of the video, which in this case is the mouth of the person speaking.

+## Import a Pre-Trained Model

+This block downloads a pre-trained model checkpoint and performs inference using the model.
+The inference generates a hypothesis on the contents of the video, specifically predicting the words that are spoken in the video.

+## Inference Process

+The inference process involves predicting the spoken words from the mouth ROI.
+It extracts features from the frames and uses the pre-trained model to generate an output hypothesis.
+The hypothesis is later split into individual words.

+## Positive and Negative Word Lists

+A list of "good" words and "bad" words are created.
+These lists will be used to classify the output of the model.

+## Word Embedding and Clustering

+The Sentence Transformers library is used to convert the words into vectors in a high-dimensional space.
+Then, UMAP (Uniform Manifold Approximation and Projection) is used to reduce the dimension of the vectors to 2D.
+Afterward, K-means clustering is applied to classify the vectors into two clusters, representing "good" and "bad" words.

+## Logistic Regression

+It trains a logistic regression model using the 2D word embeddings and the labels obtained from K-means clustering.
+This model can then be used to predict whether a new word is "good" or "bad".

+## Visual Feature Extraction

+Lastly, the algorithm extracts visual features from the video using the pre-trained model.
+It normalizes the frames, applies a center crop, and converts the frames into a tensor which is processed by the pre-trained model to obtain the final feature vector.

+## Note

+This explanation covers only the high-level concepts.
+If you require further information about a specific part of the code or a specific function, please refer to the specific documentation or source code.

 Please provide the necessary details for the datasets to be used in the project.